 MySQL is an opensource, Relational Database Management System.
 MySQL is a most popular database server for Linux systems, it also supports a large number of platforms.
-In MySQL, we can easily create stored procedure and execute SQL queries.
-MySQL Community Edition is a freely downloadable version ans use for your applications.
+In MySQL, we can easily create a stored procedure and execute SQL queries.
+MySQL Community Edition is a freely downloadable version and uses for your applications.

-In this tutorial, you will get details to how to Install MySQL Server (Community Edition) on CentOS, RHEL 7/6/5 and Fedora 25/24/23 using yum package manager.
+In this tutorial, you will get details to how to Install MySQL Server (community edition) on CentOS/RHEL 7/6, Fedora 30/29/28 using the default package manager.

 After installing MySQL first time, execute

 mysql_secure_installation command to secure MySQL server.
 It will prompt for few question’s, we recommended to say yes ( y ) for each.